marcosfavat/dino/Reclassify-color-gradient.md

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/analysis_reclassify_manual_edits.jpg)

 You can directly edit in the panel color and position of each stops of the color ramp node.
-You can also add a new stop or delete and existing one.
+You can also add a new stop or delete an existing one.

 ### **Color gradient settings**

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/gradient_reverse.jpg)

 You can switch color ramp node interpolation between *constant* and *linear*.
-Linear interpolation make a continious ramp while constant make a discrete ramp.
+Linear interpolation make a continuous ramp while constant interpolation make a discrete ramp.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/gradient_switch.jpg)

 You can also reverse the color ramp.
-Note that this tool doesn't work like the tool include in the color ramp node because it reverse only the colors and not the positions
+Note that this tool doesn't work like the tool include in the color ramp node because it reverse only the colors and not the positions.

 ![](https://raw.githubusercontent.com/wiki/domlysz/blenderGIS/images/gradient_reversed.jpg)